Christopher Creek, Arizona

 Christopher Creek is a census-designated place in northern Gila County in the U.S. state of Arizona.
 Situated at the base of the Mogollon Rim, the community lies at an elevation of 5,961 ft, and is located approximately 23.5 miles (37.82 km) northeast of Payson, just off SR 260.
-The population as of the 2010 U.S. Census was 156.
+The population as of the 2010 U.S. census was 156.

 Tourism, retirement and timbering are the foundations of Christopher Creek's economy.

 Demographics

 Transportation

 Mountain Valley Shuttle stops in Christopher Creek on its Phoenix-Show Low route.

+Education

+It is in the Payson Unified School District.
+Payson High School is the zoned comprehensive high school.